By: Richard Caro | Posted: November 10, 2018 | Updated: May 15, 2023

 The challenge is that so far none of the traditional medical alert providers has been able to develop a reliable fall detection algorithm that can work with a product that is worn on the wrist.
 All existing “conventional” medical alerts we know of that have a robust fall detection algorithm require you to wear the device around the neck as a pendant.

 Presumably for this reason, the majority of these products do NOT have a fall detection algorithm feature built in to them.
 They rely on you to press the button to call for help.

 Apple Watch: A Fall Detection Algorithm that Works on the Wrist

 This is where the Apple Watch really stands out.

-To our knowledge, the Apple Watch 4 (running WatchOS5) is the first product to include a fall detection algorithm for a product to be worn on the wrist (3).
-This is a big milestone.
+To our knowledge, the Apple Watch 4 (running WatchOS5) was the first product to include a fall detection algorithm for a product to be worn on the wrist (3).
+This was a big milestone.

 If only the Apple Watch also allowed you to send alerts to a professional monitoring service (rather than just to 911), this product would actually check all our boxes for the ideal smartwatch as medical alert.